cleph01/cleph01/README.md

 <img align="left" width="150" height="150" src="https://raw.githubusercontent.com/cleph01/cleph01/master/hi_avatar.png">

-I'm a software engineer and a boxing gym owner who is passionate about creating technology to elevate small-businesses and driven to help people live up to their potential.
-On my down time, I submit to a hellacious amount of Burpees.
-100, 300, 500 Reps per workout session.
+I'm a software engineer and a boxing gym owner who is passionate about creating technology that elevate small-businesses and driven to help people live up to their potential.

+On my down time, I submit myself to a hellacious amount of Burpees, of all types: 6 count, 8 count, Navy Seals, Body Builders, Commandos... the list goes on and on for 100, 300, 500 Reps per workout.

 On December 31, 2020 I completed 1,000 straight 1-pump Burpees in 1hr:47min.
 Why?
-Because it trains my mind to overcome self-imposed adversity.
+Because high-rep workouts train my mind to overcome self-imposed adversity.

-The benefits of this mental and physical hardening flows over into my other professional endeavors.
-It helps me to take a step back from, say, a persistent coding challenge and walk my way through to a successful conclusion - one rep, one bug at a time.
+This level of physical and mental rigor benefits my developer mindset.
+During a persistent coding quandary, the fortitude and mindfulness forged during my workouts help me remain steadfast and inches me through the predicament - one rep at a time, one bug at a time.

 Some technologies I enjoy working with include ReactJS, GraphQL, and the Firebase Suite.